TGlock/G9/README.md

   ( Buffering of data across requests, async function processing during requests and number of concurrent requests will increase memory cost. )

   Simple streaming helps lower memory costs, and there is functionality to support chunked responses.
 See send_stream() and send_file().

 ---
+### Error Handling ###
+- All errors are trapped in a try catch wrapping the call to the handler assigned to the route.
+- Heuristics are applied to determine appropriate response content-type (json, html, text etc.)
+    Not optimal and better options exist.

+---
 ### Dependencies (Optional) ###
 - postgres by porsager - postgresql driver - https://github.com/porsager/postgres
 - @fastify/busboy - multipart/form-data (file upload) - https://github.com/fastify/busboy
 ---

 ### Inspired by (in no particular order) ###
 - Koa.js
 - Hono.js